tejaswini-kesireddy/tejaswini-kesireddy/README.md

 I am a **Computer Science** Sophomore at *Missouri State University*, passionate about learning to develop software applications.
-I believe computer science is the ruling engineering of the future

 I work with python and a bit of c++.
 Comparitively, I like playing with python better.